-Voluntary carbon markets in Africa are fragmented with a significant number of global players across the value chain.
+Voluntary carbon markets in Africa are fragmented

+with a significant number of global players across the value chain.
 Project developers are few, generally small scale and show limited diversification.
 About a hundred project developers have been active on the continent over the past 10 years.
 The market is relatively fragmented (average carbon credit issuance for project developers not in the top 15 was only ~140 ktCO2e in 2021).
-Project developers have also been focusing on similar types of projects, with ~97 percent of African carbon credits issued in agriculture, forestry and land use, and energy (out of the total number of credits issued over 2016-2022), using ~65 different methodologies15.
+Project developers have also been focusing on similar types of projects, with ~97 percent of African carbon credits issued in forestry and land use, renewable energy and household devices (out of the total number of credits issued over 2016-2022), using ~65 different methodologies.

-There are almost no local validation/verification bodies (VVBs) and almost all credits from Africa are certified by global bodies (~80+ percent from Verra, ~20 percent from Gold Standard, <1 percent from other players15).
-Similarly, there have been essentially no active Africanbased exchanges or marketplaces to date, although multiple initiatives are working on developing such platforms, including a collaboration between AirCarbon and the Nairobi International Financial Center16, an effort initiated by the Johannesburg Stock Exchange17, and an
+There are almost no local validation/verification bodies (VVBs) and almost all credits from Africa are certified by global bodies (~80+ percent from Verra, ~20 percent from Gold Standard, <1 percent from other players).
+Similarly, there have been essentially no active African-based exchanges or marketplaces to date, although multiple initiatives are working on developing such platforms, including a collaboration between AirCarbon and the Nairobi International Financial Center, an effort initiated by the Johannesburg Stock Exchange, and an announced effort by the Egyptian Government and the Egyptian Stock Exchange.

-14 Compound Annual Growth Rate
+&lt;sup>14 Compound Annual Growth Rate

-15 McKinsey Vivid Economics Carbon Credit Database, drawing on Verra, Gold Standard, ACR, CAR, Plan Vivo, 2022 announced effort by the Egyptian Government and the Egyptian Stock $\mathsf{Exchange}^{18}$.
+McKinsey Vivid Economics Carbon Credit Database, drawing on Verra, Gold Standard, ACR, CAR, Plan Vivo, 2022

-16 Businesswire, "Aircarbon Exchange Signs Collaboration Agreement with the Nairobi International Financial Centre and the Nairobi Securities Exchange", 2022.
+Businesswire, "Aircarbon Exchange Signs Collaboration Agreement with the Nairobi International Financial Centre and the Nairobi Securities Exchange", 2022.

-17 MyBroadband, Prior, B., "JSE considers carbon credits trading", 2022 recognising their potential.
-The space is occupied by national, regional, continental and global initiatives with some efforts focused on specific sectors, others focused on broader carbon markets and a few focused on overall climate solutions of which carbon markets is just one.
+&lt;sup>17 MyBroadband, Prior, B., "JSE considers carbon credits trading", 2022

+&lt;sup>18 Enterprise: The State of the Nation, "Local carbon credit exchange in the works", 2022 on broader carbon markets and a few focused on overall climate solutions of which carbon markets is just one.